mrneatly/valify/README.md

 For detailed parameter description of each validator, see class methods in valify/validators.

-All bug and issue reports are welcome as improvement proposals.
+All bug and issue reports are welcome as well as improvement proposals.
 Enjoy.